opentoonz/opentoonz_docs/source/creating_movements.rst

 .. note:: As you roll over the handles, the cursor changes shape to indicate to you the operations you may perform.

+.. note:: For greater precision it is possible to keep the **Alt** key depressed before starting to perform any transformation.

 - **Position:** Click and drag anywhere to move the object; if the **Shift** key is pressed while dragging, the movement will be constrained in the horizontal or vertical direction.

 - **Rotate:** Click and drag the circle end to rotate the object;